El-Kenawi lab

 Welcome!

-where the study of tumor & immune cell metabolism is so much fun!
+Where the study of tumor & immune cell metabolism is so much fun!

 Like all cells, cancer cells need nutrients to grow!
 Making these nutrients or what we call “macromolecules” requires intensive cellular energy and simple ingredients.
 Here comes the sneaky aspect of cancer cells.
 Instead of spending their own resources, they adopt a scavenging tactic to extract these ingredients or nutrients from neighboring cells.
 Deciphering the detailed mechanism of this scavenging tactic “symbiotic” relationship is crucial to prevent cancer from coming back.